TuplexLanguage/site/docs/syntax_intro.md

 #### Fields

 Fields / variables are defined using `: =`, and both implicit and explicit type declaration is supported.
-Note that literal values are given the smallest type needed to hold the value, unless the literal type signifier is supplied (more details on this later).
+Note that literal value expressions are given the smallest type needed to hold the value, unless the literal type signifier is supplied (more details on this later).

     ubyteValue := 32
     intValue := 32I